Cute and easy Christmas tree crafts and homemade ornaments that look like Christmas trees.

-I thought it would be fun to do a little round up, and put all of our Christmas Tree “Christmas Trees” right here, in one place for you.
+I thought it would be fun to do a little round up, and put all of our Christmas Tree crafts, ornaments and activities right here, in one place for you.

-Christmas Tree Ornaments for Toddlers and Preschoolers:
+Christmas Tree Crafts for Kids:

 These Sparkling Tin Foil Christmas Trees are among my all-time favourite hooligan-projects.
 Tin foil, tissue paper and a few gems and jewels and WOW… you’ve got one beautiful kid-made ornament to hang on your Christmas tree.